Welcome to Part Nine in this series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 This tool can change your life.
 It can help you change any self-defeating habitual behavior – thoughts, words, or actions – to ones that are healthy and helpful for you.

-Your reality is based on how you choose to perceive the world around you (beliefs) and how you respond (character, principles, values, behaviors).
+Your reality is based on how you choose to perceive the world around you (perspectives and beliefs) and how you respond (character, principles, values, behaviors).

 CREATE is a simple yet powerful tool for changing human behavior.